Send the link below via email or IMCopy

 The word "culture" is used in many different ways.

-What comes to mind when you hear the following terms: "Culture Shock", "High Culture", "Multi-cultural" or "Culture War"?
+What comes to mind when you hear the following terms: "Culture Shock", "High Culture", or "Multi-cultural"?

 Meaningfully represents something else